EU warns about cybersecurity risks from state-backed entities

-BRUSSELS (Reuters) - The European Union on Wednesday warned of increased cyber attacks by state-backed entities and non-EU actors, saying that it was crucial to assess the risks posed by telecoms equipment suppliers with a significant market share in the bloc.
+BRUSSELS (Reuters) - The European Union warned on Wednesday of increased cyber attacks by state-backed entities and groups from outside the EU, saying it was crucial to assess the risks posed by telecoms equipment suppliers with a significant market share in the bloc.

-The comments came in a report prepared by EU countries on cybersecurity risks to 5G networks, seen as crucial to the bloc’s economic growth.
+The comments came in a report prepared by EU member states on cybersecurity risks to next-generation 5G mobile networks whose timely launch is crucial to the bloc’s competitiveness in an increasingly networked world.

-While the report does not name any country or company, observers have frequently cited China and the world’s biggest telecoms equipment maker, Huawei Technologies, as potential threats.
+While the report does not name any country or company, observers have frequently cited China and the world’s biggest telecoms equipment vendor, Huawei Technologies, as potential threats.

 “Among the various potential actors, non-EU states or state-backed are considered as the most serious ones and the most likely to target 5G networks,” the European Commission and Finland, which currently holds the rotating EU presidency, said in a joint statement.